klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 - (b) Disobedience of or resistance to a lawful writ, process, order, or judgment of a court, including the act of a person who, after being dispossessed or ejected from any real property by the judgment or process of any court of competent jurisdiction, enters or attempts or induces another to enter into or upon such real property, for the purpose of executing acts of ownership or possession, or in any manner disturbs the possession given to the person adjudged to be entitled thereto;

-- (c) Any abuse of or any unlawful interference with the processes or proceedings of a court not constituting direct contempt under §1 of this Rule;
+- (c) Any abuse of or any unlawful interference with the processes or proceedings of a court not constituting direct contempt under Section 1 of this Rule;

 - (d) Any improper conduct tending, directly or indirectly, to impede, obstruct, or degrade the administration of justice;